grambas/hermes-competition-tracking-code/readme.md

 =======================

 All needed information and data of Parcel could be saved om 'parcels' table.

-'status' table contents all possible statuses. located column says if current status could be located If yes then status desc column contents ...........[..#..]......
+'status' table contents all possible statuses. located column says if current status could be

+If yes then status desc column contents ...........[..#..]......

-[..#..] - if location will be not entered this part of string will be removed [..#..] - if location will be entered - square brackets will be removed and # will be replaced with location.
+[..#..] - if location will be not entered this part of string will be

+[..#..] - if location will be entered - square brackets will be removed and # will be replaced with location.

-Example:
+#### Example:

-Status desc - Die Sendung wurde [in #] sortiert
+*  Status desc - Die Sendung wurde [in #] sortiert

-Form fill with location    - Hannover: Die Sendung wurde in Hannover sortiert Form fill without location - Hannover: Die Sendung wurde sortiert
+*  Form fill with location    - Hannover: Die Sendung wurde in Hannover sortiert
+*  Form fill without location - Hannover: Die Sendung wurde sortiert

 Location will be saved in 'pacel_status' pivot table with creation date.
 For more efficient could be created other table 'locations' where all possible locations would be inserted and then by adding status use only